 The Council and Bromford are continuing to work in partnership to deliver carbon zero affordable homes on the Down Ampney site and formally entered into a Collaboration Agreement in November 2022.
 A communication strategy has been developed to ensure appropriate engagement with all stakeholders including the Parish Council and local residents and people.
 A planned programme of consultation commenced on 10 October 2022 and a second round of consultation to share the detailed designs, house types and layouts took place in March ahead of a planning application being submitted.
 It has previously been highlighted that the planning application would be affected by the Habitat Regulations Assessment requirements as the site is within the Zone of Influence for North Meadow, Cricklade.
-This means the planning application could not be determined until a Mitigation Strategy was in place.
+This means the Planning Application could not be determined until a Mitigation Strategy was in place.
 Swindon Borough Council have now completed the mitigation strategy so applications in the affected area can now be processed.
 There have been some delays with the submission of the Planning Application as concerns regarding drainage were raised during the public consultation.
 It has taken some time to work through these issues.
-However a solution has now been identified and it is hoped Bromford will be submitting the planning application shortly.
+However site drawings have been approved by Members with the Planning Application expected to be submitted in November.
+A financial appraisal is to be reviewed by Officers shortly.

 The Old station, Sheep street was previously assessed for service provision such as homelessness accommodation and other housing options but the conversion was found to be unaffordable.
 In December 2022, Cabinet agreed to develop the Old Station and Memorial Cottages for cultural and community use, working with local organisations to produce detailed designs, obtain quotations for the renovations and seek external grant funding.
 If sufficient external funding can be secured a report will be brought back to Council for agreement to proceed.
 However, if insufficient funding can't be secured to achieve a minimum break even position for the Council, then the Council will need to consider other options such as the sale of the property.
 The Council is currently working with local organisations who are applying for external grant funding to support the delivery of this renovation and conversion and some funding has now been secured although there is currently a funding gap.
 New Brewery Arts have developed a couple of alternative designs for the renovation and conversion of the building and Listed Building Consent has been applied for.
+Consultants are preparing costs based on the preferred design and these should be received in November.
+The Council will then need to update the original business case based on capital costs, likely grant funding available and the revenue from leasing the building to New Brewery Arts.
 A structural survey revealed a gable end wall was unstable and therefore structural scaffolding has been installed to render the wall safe until building works can take place.
-Procurement of the wall repair works is due to commence in July.
+Procurement of the wall repair works was completed in July and will form part of the costed proposals which will come to Cabinet and Council early in the New Year.